 NOW THEREFORE, pursuant to subsection 7.0.2 (4), paragraph 5 of the Act,

-The following establishments are hereby ordered to be closed as of the date and time of this Order and this Order applies generally throughout Ontario:
+The following establishments are hereby ordered to be closed and this Order applies generally throughout Ontario:

 3. All private schools as defined in the Education Act,